Ragdata/.github/.github/CONTRIBUTING.md

 # 📑 [Contributor's Guide](#toc)

-> 👉 This file is included by default with all of my repositories by virtue of its inclusion in my [`.github`](https://github.com/ragdata/.github) repository, which defines defaults for all other repositories under an account.
+> 👉 This is my default `Contributor's Guide` which is applied automatically to all repositories which do not contain their own policy document.
 >
-> `Contributor's Guide v1.0.1`
+> `Contributor's Guide v1.0.2`

 Firstly, I'd like to thank you personally for taking the time to help improve this project, I truly appreciate it! 💓 Here are a few guidelines to help ensure that all contributions are heading in the same direction: